VirtusLab-Open-Source/strapi-plugin-comments/README.md

 - `entryLabel` - ordered list of property names per Content Type to generate related entity label.
 Keys must be in format like `'api::<collection name>.<content type name>'`.
 Default formatting set as `*`.
 - `reportReasons` - set of enums you would like to use for issuing abuse reports.
 Provided by default `'BAD_LANGUAGE'`, `'DISCRIMINATION'` and `'OTHER'`.
 - `gql` - specific configuration for GraphQL.
 See [Additional GQL Configuration](#additional-gql-configuration)
+- `blockedAuthorProps` - list of author's entity properties removed from a response for client side

 ## Additional GQL Configuration